WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 which is a notable improvement over the current deployment situation.
 It is also necessary in order to utilize HTTP/3.

+For reasons of interoperability, and to enable e2e media encryption in several inter-domain use cases, RIPP assumes each media chunk may be encrypted, and if so, it contains a key ID which dereferences the encryption keys, ciphers and other information needed to decrypt the packet.
+The exchange of these keys and ciphers is done entirely out of band of RIPP.

-Because of this, RIPP does not support SRTP.
+However, RIPP does not support SRTP.
 If a client receives a SIP call with SRTP, it must terminate the SRTP and decrypt media before sending it over RIPP.
 This matches existing practice in many cases.